mdsufz/PredicTF/README.md

 ```

-**BacTFDB model files missing?** If by any chance the folder /BacTFDB/model/v2 is empty please use the following link get the necessary files and store them in /PredicTF/BacTFDB/model/v2/:
+**BacTFDB model files** Due to the size of the model files you will need to use the following link get the necessary files and store them in /PredicTF/BacTFDB/model/v2/:

 Files - https://nc.ufz.de/s/PAYQsioDRXxpE58
 Password - Eon4J946